caiyuanhao1998/SAX-NeRF/README.md

 ### News
+- **2025.06.25 :** Our new work [X2-Gaussian](https://arxiv.org/abs/2503.21779) for dynamic human chest breathing CT reconstruction has been accepted by ICCV 2025.
+Congrats to [Weihao](https://yuyouxixi.github.io/).
+Code and models will be released at [this repo](https://github.com/yuyouxixi/x2-gaussian).  🚀
 - **2024.09.25 :** Our new work [R2-Gaussian](https://arxiv.org/abs/2405.20693v1) has been accepted by NeurIPS 2024.
 Congrats to [Ruyi](https://ruyi-zha.github.io/).
 Code and model will be released at [this repo](https://github.com/Ruyi-Zha/r2_gaussian). 💫
 - **2024.09.01 :** Code of our ECCV 2024 work [X-Gaussian](https://github.com/caiyuanhao1998/X-Gaussian/) has been released.
 Welcome to have a try! 🚀
 - **2024.07.09 :** Our SAX-NeRF has been added to the [Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention/blob/main/README_2.md) collection 💫